creack/telepilot/DESIGN.md

 }
 ```

+##### SSL Configuration

-The API server will be serve using TLS 1.3 (latest as of the time of the writing), allowing the recommended ciphers
+The API server will be serve using TLS 1.3 (latest as of the time of the writing), allowing the recommded curves for key exchange:
+- X25519
+- P521
+- P384
+- P256
+and the recommended ciphersuites:
+- CHACHA20_POLY1305_SHA256
+- AES_256_GCM_SHA384
+- AES_128_GCM_SHA256

+Certificates are using the ECDSA signature algorithm.

+See https://www.iana.org/assignments/tls-parameters/tls-parameters.xml for more details.

+##### mTLS / User management

+The users are identified by validated their certificate and using the presented Subject field.

+The project will come with 3 preset users, by any new user can be added by using `make certs/client-<name>.pem` will generate and sign the new client files.

-Tradeoffs / Considerations for production:
+##### Tradeoffs / Considerations for production:

-- The server will use a self-signed root CA. A proper one should be used with they private key well guarded.
+- The server will use a self-signed root CA shared between client/server.
+A proper CA should be used with it's private key well guarded.
+A different CA should be used for the user management and server verification.
 - User management is implemented in the Makefile with a pre-set number of user accounts: `alice`, `bob` and `dave`.
 A proper user management should be implemented.
-  - The authorization scheme is very basic: anyone can create jobs and read only their own job data.
+  - The authorization scheme is very basic: anyone can start jobs and stop/lookup/stream logs only on their own job.
 A proper authorization scheme should be implemented.
+- The resource limits are preset.
+It should be settable by the user, ideally in a human readable way.

 #### 3. CLI